aymane-maghouti/Mobile-Data-Hive-Insights/README.md

    - Launch Power BI and connect to the Hive data source to access the imported data.

-   - Build interactive visualizations, charts, and graphs based on the imported data.(or you can directly open the provided `.pbix` file)
+   - Build interactive visualization, charts, and graphs based on the imported data.(or you can directly open the provided `.pbix` file)

 With these steps completed, you have successfully set up the project, imported data from MySQL to the Hive data warehouse, and created interactive dashboards using Power BI.
 Enjoy exploring your data and gaining valuable insights!